 PharmSCiD, Specialist in Hematology, Institut Gustave Roussy, Paris, France

-Haematology How off-the-shelf antibody testing has revolutionized flow cytometry testing in the hematology laboratory.
+Off-the-shelf antibody testing has revolutionised flow cytometry testing in the haematology laboratory.

 In words that will resonate with lab technicians throughout the world, Dr Saada says: “Cocktail preparation is a complex, time consuming process involving individual pipetting of antibodies into the batch.”